humrochagf/humberto.io/content/blog/publishing-my-first-game.en.md

 {{< tweet 1162932464169472001 >}}

-I love coding and blogging and most of the time I have fun on my day to day coding, but something 100% for fun reminded me that Christmas codding day so I answered:
+I love coding and blogging, and most of the time I have fun on my day to day doing it, but something 100% for fun reminded me that Christmas codding day so I answered:

 {{< tweet 1163084951518175232 >}}